 One of the longest and most successful franchises in videogame history is without a doubt the Wolfenstein series, whose latest title, Wolfenstein II: The New Colossus has already met a lot of success, despite its recent “controversy” (since when killing Nazis is considered bad?!).
-But today, we’re going to take a look at the first game of the series which, believe it or not, ISN’T Wolfenstein 3D, but actually Castle Wolfenstein.
+But today, we’re going to take a look at the first game of the series which, believe it or not, IT ISN’T Wolfenstein 3D, but actually Castle Wolfenstein.

 Castle Wolfenstein (also known as Wolfenstein 2D by the fans) is an action game made by Muse Software and it was originally released in 1981 for the Apple II computer.
 It was ported in 1983 for the Commodore 64 and Atari 8-bit computers and in 1984 for DOS.

 But before we take a look at the game, let’s look at the covers first, shall we?